 The Open Hearts zine is a project by the South Asian Youth Collective aimed at giving space for stories on the subject of mental health of BIPOC (Black, Indigenous, and People of Colour) in a Canadian context.

-This zine will be a resource for the youth in our programming (high school and post-secondary students primarily), as well as available for distribution for the community at large.
+This zine is a resource for the youth in our programming (high school and post-secondary students primarily), as well as available for distribution for the community at large.